kathikelRG/PASS_SUMMIT_2023/README.md

 1. Fork repo
 2. Set up environment variables
 3. Try the github-hosted workflow
-4. Will need access to database server from GitHub
+4. Will need access to a database server from GitHub